 Highlights volunteer accomplishments that may include: - Tirelessly promotes Athletics in New Brunswick, champions the sport tirelessly and enthusiastically.
 Has a record of volunteering for their local club or ANB event or being an active ANB promoter; - Number of events and number of years as volunteer; - Consistent and high participation at ANB events; - Consistent and high participation as an ANB administrator working towards advancement of the sport and towards programs; - Positive interaction with athletes, coaches, meet officials, and administrators; - Good steward of the sport of Athletics; - Involvement in or giving back to the sport, club development, promotion and advancement of Athletics in New Brunswick, Atlantic Canada, and Canada; - Although it is not encouraged that an individual win this award more than once, there are no limits or restrictions as to the number of times an individual can win this award.

+Adopted, BoD, 2018/03/07

+Amended, BoD, 2019/09/18